Financial Contrast: IDW Media (OTCMKTS:IDWM) versus SOBR Safe (NASDAQ:SOBR)

-IDW Media (OTCMKTS:IDWM – Get Free Report) and SOBR Safe (NASDAQ:SOBR – Get Free Report) are both small-cap consumer discretionary companies, but which is the better stock?
-We will compare the two businesses based on the strength of their analyst recommendations, risk, earnings, institutional ownership, dividends, valuation and profitability.
+IDW Media (OTCMKTS:IDWM – Get Free Report) and SOBR Safe (NASDAQ:SOBR – Get Free Report) are both small-cap consumer discretionary companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their valuation, institutional ownership, analyst recommendations, dividends, profitability, risk and earnings.

 Volatility and Risk

-IDW Media has a beta of 0.49, suggesting that its stock price is 51% less volatile than the S&P 500.
-Comparatively, SOBR Safe has a beta of 1.08, suggesting that its stock price is 8% more volatile than the S&P 500.
+IDW Media has a beta of 0.49, indicating that its share price is 51% less volatile than the S&P 500.
+Comparatively, SOBR Safe has a beta of 1.08, indicating that its share price is 8% more volatile than the S&P 500.

 0.4% of IDW Media shares are held by institutional investors.
 Comparatively, 7.9% of SOBR Safe shares are held by institutional investors.
-28.5% of IDW Media shares are held by company insiders.
-Comparatively, 10.0% of SOBR Safe shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+28.5% of IDW Media shares are held by insiders.
+Comparatively, 10.0% of SOBR Safe shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 Analyst Recommendations